JiangYuTS/FacetClumps/README.md

 FacetClumps: A Facet-based Molecular Clump Detection Algorithm

 FacetClumps is a Python package for extraction and analysis of clumpy structure in molecular clouds.
+FacetClumps has been assessed by the reviewer of the ApJS journal as representing **an improvement in the state of the art for clump finding**.

 We sincerely welcome community contributions to its optimization.
 If you find an issue with the code, or would like to request additional features, please raise an issue in the repository or send me an email.
 Email: yujiang@pmo.ac.cn